GreatHomeschoolConventions/GHC-functionality/README.md

 - displays price sheet of specified convention, expecting `price-sheets/price-sheet-XX.html` in the plugin folder where `XX` is the lowercase abbreviation; accepts the argument `convention` (two-letter abbreviation)

-##`[related_sponsor]`

-- displays logos and names of all related sponsors (set in an ACF field on the current post/page; defaults to all sponsors if none are specified)

 ##`[speaker_archive]`

 - displays a grid of all speakers; intended for the archive page